 False Bay is probably the best place to go whale watching in Cape Town.
-The whales use these warmer waters as mating, calving, and nursery grounds and in the summer months they may be seen just metres from the shore.
-Whales start arriving in the cape region as early as May and stay till November, with August – October being the peak whale watching season when the bay is dotted with whales.
+The whales use these warmer waters as mating, calving, and nursery grounds and in the summer months, they may be seen just metres from the shore.
+Whales start arriving in the Cape region as early as May and stay until November, with August – October being the peak whale watching season.
+This is when the bay is dotted with whales all of the time.

 Hermanus is another great option if you have whale watching in mind.
 It is considered to be the world’s best land-based whale watching destination.
-The drive from Cape Town takes about an hour and half and every year thousands of whale lovers gather in Hermanus for an annual Whale Festival (also known as the Moby Dick Festival).
-The festival takes place in late September.
+The drive from Cape Town takes about an hour and a half and every year, thousands of whale lovers gather in Hermanus for an annual Whale Festival (also known as the Moby Dick Festival).
+The festival usually takes place in late September.

 Popular whale spotting sites include an outstanding vantage point on Boyes Drive winding along the mountainside.
 Fish Hoek is another excellent place to see the Southern Right Whales lolling about particularly close to the boulders.
 The chances are that you may even get soaked from one of their blows!